Odeuropa/benchmarks_and_corpora/README.md

 While the temporal distribution is displayed here:
 <img src="https://github.com/Odeuropa/benchmarks_and_corpora/blob/main/LangByDate.png" width="700">

-The annotation was carried out with the INCEpTION annotation platform (Klie et al., 2018) following the guidelines presented in:

-Tonelli, Sara and Menini, Stefano.
-FrameNet-like Annotation of Olfactory Information in Texts.
-In proceedings of LaTeCH-CLfL 2021

-For every language we provide the list of the annotated Frame Elements in 3 formats (WebAnno, XML, Json) and the related .txt file.

 This table contains an overview of the content of the annotations: